LeoGan/anonymizer/README.md

 - the `gemini-2.5-flash-lite` model performs well only on small files!

 ### Ollama models:
-Using Ollama models you perform anonymization locally for free.
+Using Ollama models you can perform anonymization locally for free.
 See a [list of available models](https://ollama.com/search).
 If you are using Ollama, you need to download the models you want to use.
 You can do this from the command line.
 For example, to download the `phi` model: